bradfordharrison2606/blog/_posts/2024-09-04-EmblemLyn.md

     </table>
 </div>

-Wearing the Ring of the Lady of the Plains grants boosts to Dexterity, Speed, and Resistance.
+Wearing the Ring of the Lady of the Plains grants boosts to **Dexterity, Speed**, and **Resistance**.
 The Speed boost is the highlight here as it's the one stat all Combat Units appreciate as it makes it much easier to meet doubling thresholds.